-When you rename or move a member of a group (and that member resides in a different domain from the group), the group may temporarily appear not to contain that member.
-The infrastructure master of the group's domain is responsible for updating the group so it knows the new name or location of the member.
-The infrastructure master distributes the update via multimaster replication.
-There is no compromise to security during the time between the member rename and the group update.
-Only an administrator looking at that particular group membership would notice the temporary inconsistency.
+the you rename or move a member of a group (and that member resides in a different domain the group), the group may temporarily appear not to contain that member.
+The instructure master of the group's domain is responsible for updating the group so it knows the name or location of the member.
+The infrastructure master distributes the update via ultimaster replication.
+There is no compromise to security during the time between the member mame and the group update.
+Only an administrator looking at that particular group membership ould notice the temporary inconsistency.

-2.17 Administering Active Directory
+1.17 Administering Active Directory